yev/moleskine-todo/README.md

-# moleskine-todo
+# Spring Boot app
-pet project for practicing technologies after **devoxx2024** at Antwerpen
+pet project for practicing technologies after **devoxx2024** at 📍Antwerpen

 used technologies:
 - Java 22